Oliver Lyttelton, 1st Viscount Chandos: Order of the Garter

-In 1970 he was made a Knight of the Garter.
-His Garter banner, which hung in St. George's Chapel in Windsor during his lifetime, is now on display in the church of St John the Baptist, Hagley.
+In 1970 he was made a Knight Companion of the Garter.
+His Garter banner, which hung in St George's Chapel in Windsor Castle during his lifetime, is now on display in the Church of St John the Baptist, Hagley.

-Marriage & children
+Marriage and children

 Lord Chandos married Lady Moira Godolphin Osborne, a daughter of George Osborne, 10th Duke of Leeds on 30 January 1920.
 They had three sons and one daughter: